zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T001 - One Successful Zap for Each Trigger/Search/Action

-There must be at least one successful Zap for each visible trigger/action/search in your app.
+There must be at least one successful Zap run for each visible trigger/action/search in your app.

 To ensure you have run a live test of every visible trigger/action/search, create a Zap for each one, turn it on, and trigger a Zap run while it's on.
 This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.

-Learn more about Tasks [here](https://zapier.com/help/manage/history/learn-about-tasks-in-zapier).
+Learn more about the Zap History [here](https://zapier.com/help/manage/history/view-and-manage-your-zap-history).

 ---